Good design does not need to be expensive

 If you look closely you will see that there is a small hole in the housing.
 This hole has been put there to regulate air pressure.
 If you have ever flown in an airplane and tried using an ink pen without pressure regulation you might have noticed that the ink almost poured out.
 This will not be the case with the BIC pen.

 Getting the ink viscosity right is not an easy task.
 If it is too high then the ink will pour out of the cartridge, if it is too low then the ball’s movement in the tip will be restrained.
 We can imagine that they went through hundreds of tests before landing on the perfect balance.

 The attachment of the cap is done through a so called annular snap-fit.
 This is an extremely affordable method of attachment as it can be added directly into existing parts without increasing their cost any significant amount.

 The nature of this attachment method requires there to be some flexibility in the material.
 However the pocket clip-on that is moulded into the cap requires rigidity.
 In other words, selecting a plastic for the cap is a balancing act between two competing constraints.

 A trick that the designers implemented to make the clip more rigid without decreasing the flexibility required for the snap-fit, was to make the clip’s profile slightly curved.
 You will notice that this geometry is much more difficult to bend than a flat one.

 Having listed these design considerations I hope the BIC Crystal pen seems just a bit more remarkable than it did before.

-It is easy to forget just have much thought has gone into the built world around us.
-As you are reading this just imagine how many designers have worked to make every aspect of this moment more comfortable– the chair you sit in, the screen that is displaying the text, the air conditioner that regulates the temperature etc.
+It is easy to forget just how much thought has gone into the built world around us.
+As you are reading this just imagine how many designers have worked to make every aspect of this moment more comfortable– the chair you sit in, the screen that is displaying the text, the air conditioner that regulates the temperature, etc.

 I believe reflecting on these things helps us be more grateful, and in turn more happy.